This post originally appeared on VICE UK.

 Detective Superintendent Adrian Green remembers the day he got the call.
-It was Friday the 6th of April, 2012 – his birthday, and also his first introduction to the Rathkeale Rovers.
+It was Friday April 6, 2012—his birthday, and also his first introduction to the Rathkeale Rovers.

-Green didn't know it then, but his investigation would spiral into a four-year international operation targeting an organised crime gang with links around the world.
+Green didn't know it then, but his investigation would spiral into a four-year international operation targeting an organized crime gang with links around the world.

 In the first six months of 2011, the Metropolitan Police recorded a crime wave.
-At least 20 rhino horn thefts had been reported at museums, auction houses and private homes around Europe.
-In 2012, the thieves expanded their efforts to include Chinese artefacts like the items stolen in Durham.
+At least 20 rhino horn thefts had been reported at museums, auction houses, and private homes around Europe.
+In 2012, the thieves expanded their efforts to include Chinese artifacts like the items stolen in Durham.
 By 2013, Europol put the number of rhino horn thefts at more than 80.

 The gang's luck would not last.
-This week, 13 members of the Rathkeale Rovers have been jailed for a total of more than 71 years.
+This week, seven members of the Rathkeale Rovers have been jailed for a total of more than 37 years.
 Another gang member was sentenced last year.
-Their convictions relate to crimes involving stolen items worth up to £57 million, but this represents just a fraction of the gang's likely activity: the sentences relate to six incidents in the UK – the police believe they were responsible for many, many more.
+Later today, six more will receive their sentences.
+Their convictions relate to crimes involving stolen items worth up to $80 million, but this represents just a fraction of the gang's likely activity: The sentences relate to six incidents in the UK—the police believe they were responsible for many, many more.

 As he made the drive from his home to the sales room, Schooling considered the possible motives.
 Two weeks before, there had been another break-in, when thieves escaped with an antique vase.
 Schooling now wondered if this was a precursor to a more serious raid.
 Arriving at the sales room, his suspicions were confirmed.
 Stepping over broken glass and twisted metal, he observed a gap on the wall where a rhino head had been mounted just hours before.

 Today, demand for rhino horn is as strong as ever.
-Wealthy consumers across Vietnam, China and Taiwan buy it for medicinal purposes, as a hangover cure and even for use recreationally.
-According to a report commissioned by the World Wildlife Federation, by 2012 the black market price of rhino horn had risen to as much as £40,000 per kilogram – more than gold, platinum, diamonds or cocaine.
+Wealthy consumers across Vietnam, China, and Taiwan buy it for medicinal purposes, as a hangover cure and even for use recreationally.
+According to a report commissioned by the World Wildlife Federation, by 2012 the black market price of rhino horn had risen to as much as $57,000 per kilogram—more than gold, platinum, diamonds, or cocaine.

 At the time, Paolo Viscardi was natural history curator at London's Horniman Museum and a committee member at the Natural Sciences Collections Association (NatSCA).
 Viscardi had seen the rising price of black market rhino horns and had already warned his employers about the risk of theft.
 Nevertheless, the targeting of museums was cause for concern.
 "Physical assaults were taking place, and the last thing you want is people injured," he says.
 "Mainly, there was an overarching sense of tension."

 It soon became clear that this was more than a series of isolated incidents.
-In July of 2011, Europol announced it believed the people involved were also involved in drugs trafficking, organised robbery, distribution of counterfeit products, tarmac fraud and money laundering.
-"The theft of rhino horn shows how organised criminals are always on the lookout for new and creative crime opportunities," it said.
-"Significant players within this area of crime have been identified as an Irish and ethnically-Irish organised criminal group."
+In July of 2011, Europol announced it believed the people involved were also involved in drugs trafficking, organized robbery, distribution of counterfeit products, tarmac fraud, and money laundering.
+"The theft of rhino horn shows how organized criminals are always on the lookout for new and creative crime opportunities," it said.
+"Significant players within this area of crime have been identified as an Irish and ethnically Irish organized criminal group."

-The same month, the Metropolitan Police issued its own statement, urging museums to remove rhino horns from display.
+The same month, the Metropolitan Police issued their own statement, urging museums to remove rhino horns from display.
 Not everyone heeded the warning.